Johnadibe/budget-app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to appreciate [Microverse](https://www.microverse.org/) for providing the resources and the platform for us to be a Professional full-stack developer.
+I would like to appreciate [Creative Commons License of the design](https://creativecommons.org/licenses/by-nc/4.0/) for providing all the template colors, font, and layout distribution for the whole project were designed by [Gregoire Vella](https://www.behance.net/gregoirevella) on Behance.
+A link to the project [can be found here](https://www.behance.net/gallery/19759151/Snapscan-iOs-design-and-branding?tracking_source=).
+Check Gregoire for more amazing GUI and Graphic designs!
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LICENSE -->